 The percentage increase calculator is a useful tool if you need to calculate the increase from one value to another in terms of a percentage of the original amount.
 Before using this calculator, it may be beneficial for you to understand how to calculate the percent increase by using the percent increase formula.
 The upcoming sections will explain these concepts in further detail.

-The concept of percent increase is basically the amount of increase from the original number to the final number in terms of 100.
-An increase of 5 percent would indicate that for every 100 units of increase, the original value increases by 5.
-So if the original value increased by 14 percent, the value would increase by 14 for every 100 units, 28 by every 200 units and so on.
+The concept of percent increase is basically the amount of increase from the original number to the final number in terms of 100 parts of the original.
+An increase of 5 percent would indicate that, if you split the original value into 100 parts, that value has increased by an additional 5 parts.
+So if the original value increased by 14 percent, the value would increase by 14 for every 100 units, 28 for every 200 units, and so on.

 The percent increase formula is as follows:

-Working out the problem by hand we get
+Working out the problem by hand, we get:

-[(1,445 - 1,250)/1,250] *100
+[(1,445 - 1,250)/1,250] × 100

-(195/1,250) * 100
+(195/1,250) × 100

-0.156 * 100
+0.156 × 100